 In order to progress a regrade, the HR team need the following:

-- An up-to-date job description on the department template
+- An up-to-date job description on the latest version of the department template

 - An organisation chart showing the line management structure and significant working relationships

 - A completed regrade form that sets out the reason for the regrade. eg the tasks being undertaken now that weren’t being done before, and examples of achievements that evidence working at the higher grade (for research posts this might include significant papers and grants awarded).
 The line manager should complete their section of the form before it comes to HR.
 (Note the HR Team will arrange sign-off of the Departmental Administrator section of the form)

 - For research roles being reviewed for Grade 9 or 10, we also need a CV.

 Department HR staff will review the paperwork and provide feedback as necessary to strengthen the application.
 In the case of research posts being reviewed for Grade 9 or 10, a senior academic (usually the Associate Head for People and EDI) also reviews the application and provides feedback as needed.
 This is to ensure equity and that the academic requirements for the grade are met.

 The aim is to ensure that any roles that go forward for regrade have the best chance of being successful.